aleksandr-kiliushin/learning/summaries/testing-javascript-applications/index.md

 ### CHAPTER 12.
 CONTINIOUS INTEGRATION AND CONTINIOUS DELIVERY

 When developers write code in their own branch for a long time without integration their work with others' work, the consequences are bad.
 The main branch, the code upon which they building their branch might have already changed.
-This causes a lot of rework and conflicts, which is constly, risky and frustrating.
-Deliver early and deliver frequently.
-You'll get customer's feedback sooner and learn more about what to build next.
+This causes a lot of rework and conflicts, which is constly, risky and frustrating. **Deliver early and deliver frequently.** You will get customer's feedback sooner and learn more about what to build next.

 #### SECTION 12.1.
 WHAT ARE CONTINUOUS INTEGRATION AND CONTINUOUS DELIVERY